-\begin{proof} After passing to a subsequence we can suppose that the number of critical values of the $f_n$ and the number of their preimages and their respective multiplicities are constant.
+\begin{proof} After passing to a subsequence, we can suppose that the number of critical values of the $f_n$ and the number of their preimages, and their respective multiplicities are constant.

 Suppose that $\forall n\in\N, M_n=Id$.
 Denote by $g$ the corresponding rescaling limit.
 The map $g$ has at least three periodic repelling cycles.
 Take one point, on each of these cycles, $x^1,x^2$ and $x^3$.
-As the cycles are repelling they still exists on a neighborhood of $g$.
+As the cycles are repelling, they still exist on a neighborhood of $g$.
 We can take $x^i_n$ of fixed period $p_i\in\N$ such that $(x^i_n)\to x^i$.
-Let \begin{itemize} \item $X_n$ be the union of the cycles of $x^1_n,x^2_n$ and $x^3_n$ ; \item $Z_n$ be the union of $X_n$ and the set of critical values of $f_n$ and \item $Y_n$ be $f_n^{-1}(Z_n)$. \end{itemize}
+Let \begin{enumerate} \item $X_n$ be the union of the cycles of $x^1_n,x^2_n$ and $x^3_n$ ; \item $Z_n$ be the union of $X_n$ and the set of critical values of $f_n$ and \item $Y_n$ be $f_n^{-1}(Z_n)$. \end{enumerate}

-After passing to a subsequence we can suppose that the cardinals of $X_n, Y_n$ and $Z_n$ don't depend on $n$.
-After changing the representative we can suppose that $x_0^i=x^i$.
+After passing to a subsequence, we can suppose that the cardinals of $X_n, Y_n$ and $Z_n$ don't depend on $n$.
+After changing the representative, we can suppose that $x_0^i=x^i$.
 Define $x_n:X_0\to\S$ by $x_n(x^i)=x_n^i$.
-Then, passing to a subsequence, we define $y_n$ and $z_n$ such that the following diagram commutes :
+Then, passing to a subsequence, we define $y_n$ and $z_n$ to be such that the following diagram commutes :

 \centerline{ $\xymatrix{ Y_0 \ar[rrr]^{y_n} \ar[dd] _{{ f_0}} &&&Y_n\subset\S \ar[dd]^{f_n} \\ & \ar@{_{(}->}[lu] \ar@{_{(}->}[ld] X_0 \ar[r]^{x_n} &X_n \ar@{^{(}->}[ru] \ar@{^{(}->}[rd]&\\ Z_0 \ar[rrr]_{z_n} &&&Z_n\subset\S. }$}